mkp170791/numpy/doc/neps/nep-0012-missing-data.rst

-Users interested in dealing with missing data within NumPy are generally pointed to the masked array subclass of the ndarray, known as 'numpy.ma'.
+Users interested in dealing with missing data within NumPy are generally pointed to the masked array subclass of the ndarray, known as 'numpy_demo.ma'.
 This class has a number of users who depend strongly on its capabilities, but people who are accustomed to the deep integration of the missing data placeholder "NA" in the R project and others who find the programming interface challenging or inconsistent tend not